 Making an effort to photograph loved ones in a fun way is always nice.
-Not only will it help you practise your portraiture, but it is also a great gift to give to your family to keep in the home.
+Not only will it help you practice your portraiture, but it is also a great gift to give to your family to keep in the home.

 Today, I will guide you through a few ways to take heartwarming generational photos.
 I will focus on methods that highlight the different generations.
 These are fun family pictures to make and display.
 They will provide fond memories from the youngest to the oldest in your family.